gestok/WeatherApp/README.md

 ## Overview

 This GitHub project is a JavaFX-based weather application enabling users to check current weather conditions, search for weather data on specific cities, and analyze statistical information.
-The project is structured into three main tabs: **Search**, **Cities**, and **Stats**.
+The project is structured into two main tabs: **Search** and **Cities/Stats**.

 ### Search Tab